Technology-Notes/kiemlicz-util-wiki/Salt-configuration.md

 For more information about Top File structure and state definition refer to [Targeting and Top file](https://github.com/kiemlicz/util/wiki/Salt-Master#targeting-and-top-file)

 ### saltenv
-`file_roots` configuration contains environment specification, in order to specify multiple environments list them with their directories containing states:
+`file_roots` configuration contains environment specification.
+In order to specify multiple environments list them along with their directories containing states:
 ```
 file_roots:
   base: